KuzeyKayraEyioglu/blender-backrooms-generator/README.md

 ### Custom Scene Example

-The following horror scene was created using a generated Backrooms environment as its base.
+The environment in this scene was generated with the add-on, while the additional props and scene elements were added manually.

 ![Custom Backrooms scene](screenshots/backrooms-custom-scene.png)